-Revolutionary sights dotted across the island remind of the romantic ideals of Fidel Castro, Che Guevara and their rebel army; crumbling colonial buildings hark back to an era of aristocratic opulence; and the sight of an old man in a fishing boat might conjure images of Ernest Hemingway's decades spent on the island.
+Revolutionary sights dotted across the island remind of the romantic ideals of Fidel Castro, Che Guevara and their rebel army.
+Crumbling colonial buildings hark back to an era of aristocratic opulence.
+The sight of an old man in a fishing boat might conjure images of Ernest Hemingway's decades spent on the island.

-From scenic horse rides to an enormous conga line, here are some of Cuba's most romantic spots.
+From scenic horse rides to an enormous conga line, here are some of the most romantic places to include in your Cuba holiday.

 The romance of Villa Clara's northern cays starts with the drive: a 48km cruise along a causeway flanked by turquoise waters.
 The beaches here are of the white-sand #nofilter kind; in fact the late Fidel Castro himself is rumoured to have described them as being superior to Varadero's.
 Head to Cayo Las Brujas for a less expensive, non-package experience, or splash out at one of the glitzy hotels at Cayo Santa María.